 Domain Name & Web Host:

 You will be required to purchase a domain name and web hosting service.
 You will use the domain name and web host for all projects.
 If you already have a domain name & hosting service, you may use them for this course.
 You may use any hosting service you wish as long as pages are free from ads and as long as the host supports PHP.
 I strongly encourage Linux-based hosting since we will be using PHP.
-It doesn't matter if your personal computer is iOS or Windows based.
-Linux hosting is best.
-Windows hosting will work, but you will need to activate certain permissions when we do PHP (contact your hosting provider for details).

 There are many hosting companies.
 Each has unique strengths and weakness.
 You should research many options and compare their services.
 In the past, students who signed up with iPage have asked me to warn my future students to avoid iPage hosting.
 I'm sure iPage isn't the only one to avoid.
 You'll want to research and read independent reviews to help you choose.
 I strongly advise you to steer clear of every very cheap or free option.
 In most cases, you get what you pay for.
 Students who get it cheap now, regret it when their stress level is high and their grade is on the line at the end of the semester.